Attunewise/GPT/README.md

 1. Set up the firebase project
 2. Configure security for your firestore database
 3. Create a unique api key and associated firebase account
-4. Enable required deployment services on your project: artifact registry, cloud build, cloud run
+4. Enable required google deployment services on your project: artifact registry, cloud build, cloud run
-6. Deploy the server using google cloud run
+5. Deploy the server using google cloud run
 6. Generate the output files

 Next you must create your GPT using OpenAI's [GPT editor](https://chat.openai.com/gpts/editor)